huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Read failed due to communication error on port /dev/tty.usbmodem575E0032081 for group_key ID_shoulder_pan_shoulder_lift_elbow_flex_wrist_flex_wrist_roll_gripper: [TxRxResult] There is no status packet!

 /!\ A configuration issue has been detected with your motors:
-- Verify that all the cables are connected the proper way.
-Before making a modification, unplug the power cord to not damage the motors.
-Rewire correctly.
-Then plug the power again and relaunch the script.
+If it's the first time that you use these motors, press enter to configure your motors... but before verify that all the cables are connected the proper way.
+If you find an issue, before making a modification, kill the python process, unplug the power cord to not damage the motors, rewire correctly, then plug the power again and relaunch the script.
-- If it's the first time that you use these motors, press Enter to configure your motors...

 Motor indices detected: {9600: [1]}